AyanMemon296/Web-Programming/04-PHP/Session/README.md

-# PHP Session
+# PHP – Session Programs

-This folder contains PHP Session program for learning and practice in Web Programming (WP).
+This folder contains basic **session handling programs** in PHP.
+It includes how to start a session, store values, and destroy a session.

 ---